hlangsner1/heathersnotbooks/README.md

 I am working on an integrated LCA/TEA model that I will provide here in the coming weeks.

-here also are some photos of my modular direct air capture (dac) unit which I am currently working on to more passively hydrate the lime and speed up the reaction it has with the air.
+here also are some photos of my modular direct air capture (dac) unit which I am currently working on to more passively hydrate the CaCO3 and speed up the reaction it has with the air.